Abiding in Christ Jesus

 Books and more books

 We understand the confusion of the world when they think that secularism is the means to gain the greatest possible life they can have on earth.
 This perspective enables people to live for their passions, lusts and self-interests.
-Just two weeks ago, I was walking down a bookstore aisle innocent enough looking for a book for my wife.
+Just two weeks ago, I was walking down a bookstore aisle, innocent enough, looking for a book for my wife.
 I was assaulted with an array of secular books.

 Christian believers and secularism

 Although secularism dismisses the existence of God, there is a variant view which believers would attach themselves.
 Explore the poverty of secularism against the abounding glory of God's kingdom!They might not even include themselves in this category of belief, but the best test is the choices they make in life.
 They believe that the best life comes from their own pursuits of life whether it be fame, wealth or pleasure.
 As believers, they accept that there is a God and in many cases say that they believe in Jesus.
-Many Christians are secularists, or should I more accurately say that many professing Christians are secularists.
+Many Christians are secularists, or should I more accurately say that many professing Christians are secularists?

 Jesus’ most excellent way

 Jesus’ way is so different from the world.
 We wonder how any Christian could adopt the false promises of secularism espousing the possibility of a good society without Christ.
 John targeted this very problem of belief when he wrote the Gospel of John.
-What we believe makes a great difference on our lives here on earth and throughout eternity.
+What we believe makes a great difference in our lives here on earth and throughout eternity.

 => Continue: The Importance of obedience